motionsilse/CatBridge/README.md

 CatBridge translates story dialogue, party and squad chat, screen OCR, Discord voice, TTS, voice chat input, custom cursors, and WvW combat reports in one Guild Wars 2 companion app.

+From V1.1.2, CatBridge also includes an experimental All Chat Translation mode that can be enabled at the user's own responsibility after accepting the in-app notice.

 Official site: https://catbridge.guildwar.win

 > CatBridge is closed-source software.
 This repository is used for public releases, issue tracking, and update notes.